developmentBootcamp/TaskList/README.md

-# projectDOM
+# Task List
-This is a simple project to get practice a few concepts of Javascript
+* In this project, I am creating a simple Task List/ To-do list App using most of the Document Object Model(DOM) concepts.